sindresorhus/define-lazy-prop/readme.md

 Type: `Function`

-Called the first time `prop` is accessed.
+Called the first time `propertyName` is accessed.
 Expected to return a value.

 ## Related